Ballycowan (barony)

-Ballycowan or Ballycowen (Baile Mhic Comhainn) is a barony in County Offaly (formerly King's County), Republic of Ireland.
+Ballycowan or Ballycowen (Baile Mhic Comhainn) is a barony in County Offaly (formerly King's County), Ireland.

 Etymology

 Ballycowan derives its name from Ballycowan Castle (near Tullamore) and the townland of Ballycowan (Irish Baile Mhic Comhainn, "settlement of Mac Comhainn").

 Location

 Ballycowan is located in north County Offaly, around the valleys of the Clodiagh River and Silver River.

 History

 Ballycowan was part of the territory of the Ó Maolmhuaidh (O'Molloy) sept of the Southern Uí Néill.
 The Uí Shuanaig (Fox?) sept is cited here near Rathan.

 List of settlements

 Below is a list of settlements in Ballycowan: